Ali-Taherii/Telegram_Message_Filter_Bot/README.md

 To use the Telegram bot:

-1. Obtain a bot token from the BotFather on Telegram.
+1. **Obtain a Bot Token**: Obtain a bot token from the BotFather on Telegram.
+Replace `YOUR_BOT_TOKEN` in the source code with your own bot token.

-2. Provide the bot token and the database password when prompted.
+2. **Provide SQL Connection String**: Provide the SQL connection string in the format specified in the source code.
+Replace `YOUR_SQL_CONNECTION_STRING` with your own SQL connection string.

-3. Run the bot application, either locally or within a Docker container.
+3. **Run the Bot Application**: Run the bot application, either locally or within a Docker container.

-4. Interact with the bot using various commands as described in the bot's documentation.
+4. **Interact with the Bot**: Interact with the bot using various commands as described in the bot's documentation.

+**Important**: Ensure that you use your own bot token and SQL connection string for security and customization purposes.